Search and Simulate

 I push our students intellectually.
 Our program offers a degree option integrated with engineering technology, with such coursework as calculus, fluid dynamics, and the physics of heat transfer.
 A hazardous materials track stresses chemistry and environmental sciences, even climatology and geology.

 Pushing my students pushes me.
-My job is to create opportunity for students.
-My department has made thousands of firefighters during the 20-plus years I have taught here at Lake Superior State University."
+My job is to create opportunity for students."